puremourning/vimspector/README.md

 The backlog can be [viewed on Trello](https://trello.com/b/yvAKK0rD/vimspector).

-In order to use it you have to currently:

-- Write a mostly undocumented configuration file that contains essentially undocumented parameters.
-- Accept that it isn't complete yet
-- Work around some frustrating bugs in Vim
-- Ignore probably many bugs in vimspector!

 ### Experimental

 The plugin is currently _experimental_.
 That means that any part of it